Percaimond/slattybot/README.md

 ## Examples

-I am Luke Skywalker, I am Here To Rescue You.! =
+I am Luke Skywalker, I am Here To Rescue You! =
 OH OKAY!!!
 I am Luke !!
 Skywalker Udiggwhatimsayin???
 I am* No kizzy!!!* Here To Rescue 🐍🐍🐍 You.

 That is one small step for a man, one giant leap for mankind. =